StackVista/stackstate-docs/use/health-state-and-alerts/how-alerts-are-triggered.md

 ## How an alert is triggered

-Alerts are triggered in response to health state changes, which are based on metrics and events data in the telemetry streams attached to elements.
+Alerts are triggered in response to health state changes.
+The health state of an element is derived from metrics and events data in its telemetry streams.

 - Telemetry streams
 Telemetry streams attached to an element provide metrics and events.